flipbook-labs/flipbook/docs/intro.md

 # Getting Started

-flipbook is a Roblox plugin for previewing Roact components in real-time to speed up development and help you break down your components into small, reusable parts of your app.
+flipbook is a storybook plugin that previews UI components in a sandboxed environment.
+With it you can isolate distinct parts of your game's UI to hammer out edge cases and complex states without having to run through the whole UI.

+With native support for popular UI libraries like [Roact](https://github.com/roblox/roact), [Fusion](https://github.com/Elttob/Fusion), and [Roact 17](https://github.com/grilme99/CorePackages#roact17), no matter how you create UI you can write a story for it in flipbook

 ![Screenshot of flipbook showing off the ButtonWithControls story](/main-screenshot.png)

-## Download
+## Installation

-To install flipbook, head on over to the [Roblox marketplace](https://www.roblox.com/library/8517129161) and click "Install" to get the latest version.
+To install flipbook, visit the [Roblox marketplace](https://www.roblox.com/library/8517129161) and click "Install" to get the latest version.

 ## Writing Stories

-With flipbook installed, it's time to create your first storybook and accompanying story files.
-Head over to [Writing Stories](writing-stories.md) to learn more.
+Learn how to create a storybook and stories on the [Writing Stories](writing-stories.md) page.